Rodrick0209/ISEP-SEM4PI-23-24/docs/SprintB/us1005/readme.md

 #### Test #1: Ensure candidates information is being displayed correctly

-1. Log in as customer manager
+1. Log in as operator
-2. Choose the Option Candidate > Display Candidate Information
+2. Choose the Applications > List Applications options
-3. Confirm the candidate's information is being displayed correctly
+3. Choose the job opening
+4. Display all the applications (candidate and application data)

 ## 5. Implementation